13 Apr The Friday 4 – Westbrook did it again

 By: Josh Weinstein

-Welcome to The Friday 4, a weekly column in which Josh Weinstein dives into the player, trend, surprise and read he found most interesting from the past week in the NBA.
+Welcome to The Friday 4, a weekly column where we dive into the player, trend, surprise and read that we found most interesting from the past week in the NBA.

 Q: PLAYERS CATCH OUR ATTENTION IN UNEXPECTED WAYS.
 WHO’S ONE PLAYER LOCALLY OR NATIONALLY WHO YOU’RE WATCHING ESPECIALLY CLOSELY OF LATE?